 Dr Joe says:

 "This is when we are living in stress or survival.
 High beta is a very aroused state, usually associated with emotions such as anger and aggression, fear and anxiety, or pain and suffering.
 In this brainwave state, we tend to be overly-focused, overly-obsessed, and overly-analytical about all the elements in our lives.
 When people get stuck in this state, they usually need something outside of them to change their inner emotional state, such as drugs, alcohol, television, video games, etc. Therefore, we could say that they are looking to change their inner environment through something in their outer environment."

-Now that we have touched briefly on the mind and stress, now it's time to discuss the best foods, beverages and supplements that you can easily incorporate into your diet.
+Now that we have touched briefly on the mind & stress, chemicals and processed carbohydrates, t's time to discuss the best foods, beverages and supplements that you can easily incorporate into your diet.

 Best Foods, Drinks & Supplements for an Anti-Inflammatory Diet

 This blog was originally based around 10 foods but we decided to add in some of the supplements we stock that possess anti-inflammatory properties.

 These are only suggestions and not advice.
 Please only include foods or supplements that suit you and your individual needs.

 Berries: Strawberries, blueberries, raspberries, cranberries, blackberries—all berries are bursting with anti-inflammatory properties, while also boasting a high fibre content and loads of disease-fighting antioxidants.
 Berries are much lower in fructose compared to many other fruits so this makes them a great choice!